 So, do yourself and the rest of the world a favor: be sure to practice proper waste disposal.
 If you see anyone in the act of dumping stuff illegally, report it to the authorities.

-If you need help cleaning out your home and hauling away junk, know that the Orange Crew can come to your rescue.
-Please feel free to get in touch with us so we can assist you with all your waste disposal needs!
+Knowing that the Orange Crew can come to your rescue if you need help cleaning out your home and hauling away junk.
+Please feel free to get in touch with us to assist you with all your waste disposal needs!